Catharsio/hypergogia/README.md

 # hypergogia
-A minimalist game engine with a vintage aesthetic
+A minimalist game engine with a vintage aesthetic including its own scripting language called POLYGON.